 They predicted that there would be a 55% chance that at least one major hurricane would make landfall on the entire United States coastline during 2017 (average is 52%) with a 33% chance (average is 31%) for the eastern Florida peninsula and a 32% chance (average is 30%) for the Gulf Coast.

 The National Oceanic and Atmospheric Administration (NOAA) usually put out their first predictions at the end of May each year with a revised forecast in August.
-This year in May they predicted an above average season with a 70% chance of an estimated 11 to 17 named storms, five to nine hurricanes of which between two and four could be major hurricanes.
-This again puts their worst case scenario ahead of Colorado State University.
+In May 2017 they predicted an above average season with a 70% chance of an estimated 11 to 17 named storms, five to nine hurricanes of which between two and four could be major hurricanes.
+This again put their worst case scenario ahead of Colorado State University.

-AccuWeather.com normally produce their forecast around the middle of May and this year is predicting only 10 named storms with five hurricanes of which three could become major hurricanes.
-They also predict three named storms could make landfall in the USA.
+AccuWeather.com normally produce their forecast around the middle of May and in 2017 they predicted only 10 named storms with five hurricanes of which three could become major hurricanes.
+They also predicted three named storms could make landfall in the USA.

-Tropical Storm Risk is predicting higher numbers with 14 named storms and six hurricanes of which three could become major.
+Tropical Storm Risk predicted higher numbers with 14 named storms and six hurricanes of which three could become major.

-Earth Networks who power WeatherBug are predicting nine to 13 named storms including three to six hurricanes of which two or three could be major.
+Earth Networks who power WeatherBug predicted nine to 13 named storms including three to six hurricanes of which two or three could be major.

 Storm names for 2017